100% Outdoor Kindergarten - 12th Grade Natural, Organic Learning in scenic Wildcat Canyon Regional Park- Students experience real life in real time!

 Parking

 Alvarado Park/Wildcat Canyon is in the East Bay hills, seconds away from I-80, San Pablo Avenue, and San Pablo Dam Road.
 Many families come from Berkeley and Oakland, and safe carpooling is encouraged!
 Please be advised that families are to park in the main parking lot (past the “Staging Area” sign) on the left side of Park Avenue.
-If no spaces are available near the picnic tables, please park farther up the hill or in the parallel parking spaces closer to the lot’s entrance; do not use the handicapped parking space unless you are legally permitted to use it, and do not park in the spot next to it, as rangers drive through it or park there.
+If no spaces are available near the picnic tables, please park farther up the hill or in the parallel parking spaces closer to the lot’s entrance.
+Sunny days and other groups may make the parking lot busy- be sure to take the time needed to park appropriately and not add to the chaos- please do not double park, park in red/driveway zones, or use the handicapped parking space unless you are legally permitted to use it.

 Perhaps you would like to bike to school instead!
 There’s a bike rack at the parking lot for the children’s bikes.
 Alternatively, our site is about a 15 minute walk from the 72 AC Transit route on San Pablo Avenue at McBryde, and the 684 line stops nearby.
 The park’s official address is: 5755 McBryde Ave, Richmond, CA 94805 (please note that Outside School’s mailing address is P.O.
 Box 6490, Albany, CA 94706).